The COVID-19 Global Response Index

 Findings from the Index and supplementary research indicate:

 Planning and preparation for health-related crises have enabled rapid response and COVID-19 containment.
-Notably, lessons learned from H1N1 and Ebola have informed crisis planning and preparedness in Kenya, Ghana, Ethiopia, and Australia.
+Notably, lessons learned from H1N1 and Ebola have informed crisis planning and preparedness in Australia, Ghana, Kenya, Senegal, and Taiwan, among the highest performers in the Index.

 Early Investment in Emergency Healthcare Cushioned Impact

-Early investment and strategic stockpiles of medical supplies and personal protective equipment have helped enable healthcare response, notably in Germany, Japan, Norway, and New Zealand.
+Early investment and strategic stockpiles of medical supplies and personal protective equipment have helped enable healthcare response, notably in Iceland, New Zealand, and Russia.

 Testing and Contact Tracing Have Been Game Changers